albertvisser/logviewer/readme.rst

 LogViewer
 =========

-Originally a PHP application in an attempt to build a quick and dirty something to read my server logs from with my web browser, rebuilt in Python using several web frameworks.
+Originally a PHP application in an attempt to build a quick and dirty something to read my server logs from within my web browser, rebuilt in Python using various web frameworks.

 Requirements
 ------------